Code-Institute-Submissions/Portfolio-21/README.md

 2. [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets).

-CSS was used for styling the content on the website
+CSS was used for styling the content on the website.

 3. [Bootstrap](https://getbootstrap.com/)